anushamahajan5/MindsDB_SemanticApp/README.md

 # 🌐 Company Knowledge Assistant 🧠✨

-Your AI-powered company knowledge base and assistant, built with MindsDB, OpenAI, and Flask. semantic search not working
+Your AI-powered company knowledge base and assistant, built with MindsDB, OpenAI, and Flask.

-feedback analysis agents not working they are useless

-create article video in GitHub

-check if all points of quest met

 ---